Brazil to send troops to town bordering Venezuela

 - British Columbia declares state of emergency over wildfires

-Groups of angry local residents then roamed the town hurling rocks at the immigrants and setting fire to their belongings.
+Groups of angry residents then roamed the town hurling rocks at the immigrants and setting fire to their belongings.

+The army’s Humanitarian Logistics Task Force inn Roraima said Sunday that at least 1,200 immigrants fled Pacaraima to escape the violence and returned to Venezuela.

+The Roraima state government estimates that more than 50,000 Venezuelan refugees have crossed the border, occupying already existing shelters or sleeping in tents, plazas and streets.
+The influx was nearly equal to 10 percent of the state’s population of 520,000 inhabitants.